amcd13/pfgadgets/README.md

 *Parameters*:
 - method - defines the load flow method (0 - balanced, 1 - unbalanced)
-- autoTap - defines whether to enable automatic tap changine (0 - off, 1 - on)
+- autoTap - defines whether to enable automatic tap changing (0 - off, 1 - on)
 - feederScaling - defines whether to enable feeder load scaling (0 - off, 1 - on)
-- opScen - defines the operation scenario to activate before calculation (if None then then no operation sceanrio will be activated)
+- opScen - defines the operation scenario to activate before calculation (if None then no operation scenario will be activated)
 ---
 ### pfgadgets.ShortCircuit
-*__pfgadgets.ShortCircuit(objectName, faultType='3psc', calculate=0, setSelect=None, opScen=None)__*
+*__pfgadgets.ShortCircuit(object_name, faultType='3psc', calculate=0, setSelect=None, opScen=None)__*

 *Description*: This class is designed to perform a short-circuit calculation

 *Parameters*:
-- objectName - Name of object to perform short-circuit calculation on.
+- object_name - Name of object to perform short-circuit calculation on.
 If setSelect!=None then a set can be passed instead of an object
 - faultType - Defines the type of fault to use during short-circuit calculation
 - calculate - Defines whether to use maximum or minimum fault calculation (0 - maximum, 1 - minimum)
 - setSelect - Defines whether a set or single object is used for calculation (None - single object, != None - set)